elizeuangelo/fvtt-module-html-enrichers/README.md

-# Foundry VTT - Light Enricher
+# Foundry VTT - Lights, Camera, Action!

-Creates a new link to turn lights on/off in Journals.
+Creates some new links to use in Journal or chat, with new funcionalities.

 ## Installation